 The concept of the 6 tastes

-In order to be able to choose what kind of food is more beneficial for our health, we should understand the following concepts: Rasa, Virya y Vipaka.
+In order to be able to choose what kind of food is more beneficial to our health, we should understand the following concepts: Rasa, Virya y Vipaka.

 Rasa – Taste

 The taste starts in the mouth, thanks to the taste buds and the water.
-Without water we could not perceive the flavors.
+Without water, we could not perceive the flavors.
 In order to have a good digestion all the buds should be activated, this means that in more or less proportion all the tastes should be present per meal.
 Each taste is linked to some elements.

 Ayurveda recognizes 6 types:

 - Neutral – Sweet “Madhura”: Earth + water.

 - Salty “Lavana”: Earth + fire.

 - Kapha: Neutral – sweet / sour / salty

 - Vata: Neutral – sweet / sour / salty

 - Pitta: Neutral – sweet / bitter / astringent